malarkin/recipes/recipes/chinese/beef_with_broccoli.md

 - Add the cornstarch mixture, sliced green onions, and (optional) kale.
 Cook for 2-3 minutes or until thickened.
 - Add the roasted broccoli, and serve with rice (brown is excellent).
 Garnish with extra green onions.

-## to cook
-- Thaw the frozen bulgogi, then cook in 1 tbsp vegetable oil over medium heat, adding extra soy sauce if not enough liquid.
-- Before serving, add a handful of shredded cabbage to the pan and cook until just wilted.
-- Serve with rice (brown is quite nice).